NavinReigns/EvaMaria_V3/README.md

 - ⟴ Custom Texts (About, Help, Stats,More..)
 - ⟴ Custom URL Buttons (Updates channel, Add To Group, Force Sub, More...)
 - ⟴ Made some updates and added the new features added the new changes.
-- ⟴ Made some minor updates for the new contetn on the site.,